 the XA statement interface.
 They do not need be linked against a

 recent client library.
 Older client libraries also will work.

-Currently, among the MySQL Connectors, MySQL Connector/J 5.0.0 supports XA directly (by means of a class interface that handles the Xan SQL statement interface for you).
+Among the MySQL Connectors, MySQL Connector/J 5.0.0 supports XA directly (by means of a class interface that handles the XA SQL statement interface for you).

 A global transaction involves several actions that are

 transactional in themselves, but that all must either complete

 successfully as a group, or all be rolled back as a group.
 In

 essence, this extends ACID properties “up a level” so

 that multiple ACID transactions can be executed in concert as

 components of a global operation that also has ACID properties.